cse110-sp25-group05/cse110-sp25-group05/admin/cipipeline/phase1.md

 ## Continuous Updates and Future Implementations
 We may plan on adding on additional systems or expanding our current systems if needed.
 Some additions/improvements may be:
-- More Unit Tests (This one will have to be continuous.)
+- More Unit Tests (These will have to be continuous.)
 - Automated Documentation Generation
 - Automated Code Style Enforcement
 - Code Coverage Reports